gerbless/react-tutorial/README.md

 }
 ````

-As you can see, we can define HTML markup inside javascript code.
-Do not worry, Babel(our transpiler) will transform this HTML into traditional javascript code ;).
+As you can see, we can define HTML markup inside Javascript code.
+Do not worry, Babel(our transpiler) will transform this HTML into traditional code ;).

 To attach this component in our DOM we need this line to achieve this